 1. had a previous conviction for driving under the influence within the last ten years

-2. measured a blood alcohol content level at or above 0.15 percent
+2. measured a blood alcohol content level at or more than 0.15 percent

 3. refused to submit to a DUI chemical test